What To Expect During A Hearing Test

 Speech Testing

 Next, your audiologist will conduct speech testing.
 You will listen to a series of one- and two-syllable words at different volumes and then be asked to repeat them.
 This test hits two birds with one stone; not only will it determine the level at which you can detect speech, but it will also determine how well you understand speech.
 Depending on your specific situation, your audiologist may also wish to conduct a speech-in-noise test.
-This additional examination will establish how well you hear and comprehend sentences in a noisy environment.
+This additional examination will establish how well you hear and understand speech in noise.

 Audiogram